 Ease of Use

-It also includes built-in tools such as email marketing and affiliate management to reduce the need for external integrations.
+It also includes built-in marketing tools such as email marketing and affiliate management to reduce the need for external integrations.

 Teachable, while still user-friendly, offers more advanced features that may take longer to master.
 Its platform is designed to accommodate creators with larger-scale operations or more complex needs.